KevinCurtisDev/tech_job_finder/README.md

 ## Difficulties

 ### Email
 Setting up gmail SMPT in order to send messages required a bit of playing around with email settings.
+Because the site is not using ssl encrytion, when an email is sent it returns a server error 500 on the live production site.
+THe messages do however stll go through to the admin area for recruiters to view.

 ### UI (User interface)
 Figuring out the best way to handle the UI of a web app like this was a challenge and an area I will revisit after some further study.
 While the UI flows quite well, it can at times be difficult to tell how potential users will interact with it.
 I feel further testing is needed with a larger demographic of tech job hunters and recruiters.